The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 As you can see, there's really no rational basis for it.

-We have a good rational uh explanation for what's what we have, and we have a better count counter story than we're given in the Bible and in our churches.
+We have a good rational explanation for what we have, and we have a better counter story than we're given in the Bible and in our churches.

-Um I think we can see that pretty pretty actively.
+And I think we can see that pretty actively.

-So there's another story which rationally doesn't make a lot of sense, but but you can't talk about it because it's inconvenient for for you know the powers that be.
+So there's another story which rationally doesn't make a lot of sense, but you can't talk about it because it's inconvenient for the powers that be.

-Um so all it takes is a couple of good stories like that when you when you can say, look, there's rationally those things are are clearly cannot be correct.
+So all it takes is a couple of good stories like that when you can say, look, there's rationally, those things are clearly cannot be correct.

-The what the conventional story cannot be right, and there are some malicious powers behind this, these these uh these these incidences, and then it really that really stokes your sense of uh suspicion and and and uh you know uh and makes you skeptical of a lot of things, and probably rightly so, right?
+And then it really, that really stokes your sense of suspicion and makes you skeptical of a lot of things, and probably rightly so, right?

-We don't know when once you've got one or two major stories in history that uh are pretty much proven to be to be fraudulent or hoaxes to too large degree, then then you then you're naturally asking yourself, well, what what else that's going on in history or in the world today is also being covered up, is also being manipulated and is also basically a fraudulent story, right?
+We don't know once you've got one or two major stories in history that are pretty much proven to be to be fraudulent or hoaxes to a large degree, then you're naturally asking yourself, well, what else that's going on in history or in the world today is also being covered up, is also being manipulated, and is also basically a fraudulent story, right?

 So that's an entirely rational position to take.

-And and I think that's one of the huge values of studying uh the Jesus hoax in particular.
+And I think that's one of the huge values of studying the Jesus hoax in particular.

-Really, it really shows you sort of sort of the value of being rationally skeptical and and and really confronting these these these stories and asking for hard evidence and being open-minded about different different possible solutions.
+It really shows you sort of sort of the value of being rationally skeptical and really confronting these stories and asking for hard evidence and being open-minded about different possible solutions.

 And also the profundity of the effects of beliefs that are not rooted in evidence or facts or history.